 The POS is web-based, so any computer/tablet with a full-function operating system that connects to the internet should work.
 Here is a list of minimum requirements to work with our system:

-- Windows: We recommend Windows 8.1 or later* but the system has been successfully deployed on versions as early as Windows 7.
-NOTE: Some clients using Windows XP and Vista have experienced problems with hardware drivers.
+- Windows: We recommend Windows 10 but the system has been successfully deployed on versions as early as Windows 7.
+NOTE: Some clients using Windows XP should be aware it does not work well with current web browsers.
+People using Windows Vista have experienced problems with hardware drivers.

 - CPU: Windows - Pentium 4 or better.
 Mac - Any x86 processor or better.

-- Storage: At least 1GB of hard disc space.
+- Storage: At least 1GB of hard disk space.

 - Internet: We advise a broadband connection speed of at least 5 - 10 Mbps.
 You can test your connection speed by going to SpeedTest.net.
 Be careful to avoid advertisements; the button that starts the test says Begin Test.

-So devices such as Mac's, Netbooks, Chromebooks, iPads, and any Android, Linux, or other operating system devices may experience limited functionality.
+Devices such as Macs, Netbooks, Chromebooks, iPads, and any Android, Linux, or other operating system devices may experience limited functionality.

 A Note on Tablets: For extended use of the system, tablets are just fine for working with the Register, but for data entry, you will want a dedicated keyboard, so a low-end computer or notebook is recommended.